sabifo4/Tutorial_MCMCtree/README.md

 * **`Tracer`**: you can use this graphical interface to visually assess the MCMCs you have run during your analyses (e.g., chain efficiency, chain convergence, autocorrelation, etc.).
 You can [download the latest pre-compiled binaries, `Tracer v1.7.2` at the time of writing, from the `Tracer` GitHub repository](https://github.com/beast-dev/tracer/releases/tag/v1.7.2).

-* **Visual Studio Code**: for best experience with this tutorial, we highly recommend you install Visual Studio Code and run the tutorial from this IDE to keep everything tidy, organised, and self-contained.
+* **Visual Studio Code** (optional): for best experience with this tutorial, we highly recommend you install Visual Studio Code and run the tutorial from this IDE to keep everything tidy, organised, and self-contained.
 You can download it from [this website](https://code.visualstudio.com/).
 If you are new to VSC, you can check their webinars to learn about its various features and how to make the most out of it.
 You may also want to install the following extensions:
   * Markdown PDF -- developer: yzane
   * markdownlint -- developer: David Anson
   * Spell Right -- developer: Bartosz Antosik